Luciee246/cart253/topics/mod-jam/planning.md

     - Firefly moves faster than the fly, by 1?
     - Also in a sine wave
 - Does the game get harder?
-    - Sky gets darker by 0.1 for every 2 flies eaten
+    - Sky gets darker by x for every x flies eaten
-    - Fly and firefly move faster by 0.1 for every 2 flies eaten
+    - Fly and firefly move faster by x for every x flies eaten
 - What happens if the user doesn't catch the fly?
     - 1 strike
     - 3 strikes and you're out